Vancouver Real Estate Market Steady Despite Pandemic

 In a market that is already notoriously one of the most expensive in the world, the question remains as to high how these prices can go, before the demand dwindles?

-The Impact of the COVID-19 Outbreak on the Housing Market
+The Impact of the COVID-19 Outbreak on Vancouver’s Housing Market

 The Bank of Canada responded to the crisis with three cuts to the overnight lending rate in March, leading the country’s big five banks to lower their prime rates.
 This temporarily made variable mortgage more attainable than they had been in a long time, making high prices less of a deterrent for determined home buyers.
 However, the COVID-19 outbreak has spurred an immense number of business closures and lay-offs within the city and across Canada, leading risk-adverse banks to raise their rates back up to pre-crisis levels.